harishminchu/CakephpEasyGrid/README.md

-CakephpEasyGrid
+CakephpEasyGrid - Easily add and edit databaes tables without a database manager
 ===============
-This is a simple to use Cakephp scaffolding addition to allow for easily adding Extjs Grids to your Cakephp applications without any knowledge of Extjs.
-This application addes the /grid scaffold to your applications so you can quickly get an editable grid for each of your Cakephp models.
+This is a simple to use Cakephp scaffolding addition that allows you to add/edit your tables without having to go to phpmyadmin.
+It allows for faster prototyping because you can enter and edit rows quickly into your database.

 Cakehp Files